hazelcast/hazelcast-python-client/README.md

 an instance of Java `Comparable` (i.e., it must implement `java.lang.Comparable`).
 Otherwise, the `java.lang.IllegalArgument` exception is thrown.
 It should also be Python-comparable, that is its Python implementation should include the `__lt__()` method.

-Also, you can access a specific page more easily with the help of the `set_page()` method.
+Also, you can access a specific page more easily by accessing the field `paging_predicate.page`.
 This way, if you make a query for page index 99, for example, it will get all 100 pages at once instead of reaching the 100th page one by one using the `next_page()` function.
 See the code sample under `examples.map.map_paging_predicate_example` for more detail.

 ## 7.8.
 Performance